Chart Color Schemes

 An assessment of population growth drivers in Ferny Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Ferny Grove's population is estimated at around 6,125 as of Feb 2026.
-This reflects an increase of 254 people since the 2021 Census, which reported a population of 5,871 people.
-The change is inferred from AreaSearch's estimation of the resident population at 6,092 following examination of ABS's latest ERP data release in June 2024 and an additional 24 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,603 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Ferny Grove has demonstrated resilient growth patterns with a compound annual growth rate of 2.6%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 41.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Ferny Grove's population is estimated at around 6,331 as of May 2026.
+This reflects an increase of 460 people since the 2021 Census, which reported a population of 5,871.
+The change is inferred from AreaSearch estimates based on ERP data released by the ABS in June 2025 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,657 persons per square kilometer.
+Ferny Grove's growth rate of 7.8% since census positions it close to the SA3 area's growth rate of 8.1%.
+Population growth was primarily driven by overseas migration contributing approximately 41.0% of overall population gains.

 Frequently Asked Questions - Population